“Certain flaws are necessary for the whole. It would seem strange if old friends lacked certain quirks.”

-I find it very helpful to remind myself of this simple fact.
+I find it very helpful to remind myself of these simple facts.

 Whenever I get lost in a perfectionist headspace I remind myself that it will cause me and my world harm.
-And so it become easier to switch my focus and thought patterns because I want to avoid making stupid choices and avoid causing myself and other people unnecessary pain.
+And so it become easier to switch my focus and thoughts because I want to avoid making destructive choices and avoid causing myself and the people closest to me unnecessary pain.

-4. Accept that you are human and so is everyone else.
+3. Accept that you are human and so are everyone else.

 Set human standards for everyone and accept that life is like that.

 Everything and everyone has flaws and things don’t always go as planned.
 You can still improve things but they will never be perfect.

 And realize that you won’t be rejected if things or you aren’t perfect.
 At least not by reasonably well-balanced human beings, like most people actually are in reality.

 Comparing yourself to other people on a regular basis can easily lead to feeling inferior.
 There will always be a lot of people ahead of you in any area of life.

 - See your improvement, see how far you have come.

 - Look back at what you have overcome.